A rewriting-logic-with-SMT-based formal analysis and parameter synthesis framework for parametric time Petri nets: Preliminaries

 \begin{maude} pr R . --- Importing a theory R sorts S ...
 Sk . --- Declaration of sorts S1,..., Sk subsort S1 < S2 . --- Subsort relation vars X1 ...
 Xm : S . --- Logical variables of sort S op f : S1 ...
 Sn -> S . --- Operator S1 x ... x Sn -> S op c : -> T . --- Constant c of sort T eq t = t' . --- Equation ceq t = t' if c . --- Conditional equation crl [l] : q => r if c . --- Conditional rewrite rule \end{maude}

-Maude provides a large palette of analysis methods, including computing the normal form of a term $t$ (command \lstinline[mathescape]{red $t$}), simulation by rewriting (\lstinline[mathescape]{rew $t$}) and rewriting according to a given rewrite strategy (\lstinline[mathescape]{srew $t$ using $str$}).
-Basic such rewrite strategies include $r\mathtt{[}\sigma\mathtt{]}$ (apply rule $r$ once with the optional ground substitution $\sigma$), \code{all} (apply any of the rules once), and \code{match $P$ s.t.\ $C$}, which checks whether the current term matches the pattern $P$ subject to the constraint $C$.
+Maude provides a large palette of analysis methods, including computing the normal form of a term $t$ (command \lstinline[mathescape]{red $t$}), simulation by rewriting (\lstinline[mathescape]{rew $t$}), and rewriting according to a given rewrite strategy (\lstinline[mathescape]{srew $t$ using $str$}).
+Basic rewrite strategies include: $r\mathtt{[}\sigma\mathtt{]}$ (apply rule $r$ once with the optional ground substitution $\sigma$), \code{all} (apply any of the rules once), and \code{match $P$ s.t.\ $C$}, which checks whether the current term matches the pattern $P$ subject to the constraint $C$.
 Compound strategies can be defined using concatenation ($\alpha\,;\,\beta$), disjunction ($\alpha\, |\, \beta$), iteration ($\alpha \,\mathtt{*}$), $\alpha \code{ or-else } \beta$ (execute $\beta$ if $\alpha$ fails), normalization $\alpha\,\mathtt{!}$ (execute $\alpha$ until it cannot be further applied), etc.

-Maude also offers explicit-state reachability analysis from a ground term $t$ (\lstinline[mathescape]{search [$n$,$d$] $t$ =>* $t'$} \lstinline[mathescape]{such that $\Phi$}, where the optional parameters $n$ and $d$ denote the maximal number of solutions to search for and the maximal depth of the search tree, respectively) and model checking a linear temporal logic (LTL) formula $F$ (\lstinline[mathescape]{red modelCheck($t$, $F$)}).
+Maude also offers explicit-state reachability analysis from a ground term $t$ (\lstinline[mathescape]{search [$n$,$d$] $t$ =>* $t'$} \lstinline[mathescape]{such that $\Phi$}, where the optional parameters $n$ and $d$ denote the maximal number of solutions to search for and the maximal depth of the search tree, respectively) and model checking a linear temporal logic (LTL) formula $F$ (\lstinline[mathescape]{red modelCheck($t$,$\,F$)}).
 Atomic propositions in $F$ are user-defined terms of sort \code{Prop}, and the function \lstinline{op _|=_ : State Prop -> Bool} specifies which states satisfy a given proposition.
-LTL formulas are then built from state formulas, boolean connectives and the temporal logic operators \texttt{[]} (``always''), \texttt{<>} (``eventually'') and \texttt{U} (``until'').
-For symbolic reachability analysis, the command
+LTL formulas are then built from state formulas, Boolean connectives and the temporal logic operators \texttt{[]} (``always''), \texttt{<>} (``eventually'') and \texttt{U} (``until'').